-- On wheels – nationally recognized bike trails crisscross the region; our hospital & clinic sponsor a Labor Day Bike Festival that draws casual and serious bikers from across the Midwest
+- On wheels — Nationally recognized bike trails crisscross the region; our hospital and clinic sponsor a Labor Day Bike Festival that draws casual and serious bikers from across the Midwest

-- In the classroom: La Crosse is also home to three diverse educational institutions each recognized for their academic programs (University of Wisconsin – La Crosse; Viterbo University; Western Technical College.
+- In the classroom — La Crosse also home to three diverse educational institutions each recognized for their academic programs (University of Wisconsin – La Crosse; Viterbo University; Western Technical College.

-We are recognized as a great family medicine residency program with excellent residents, faculty, and staff, and a great training experience.
-Our program has been around since 1976 with very stable leadership – only three directors over all those years along with a good mix of “new” and “old” faculty members.
+We are recognized as a great family medicine residency program with excellent residents, faculty and staff, and a great training experience.
+Our program has been around since 1976 with stable leadership — only three directors over all those years along with a good mix of new and tenured faculty members.